Monnoroch/ColorHighlighter/README.md

 These three modes can be combined in any possible way.
 The settings for all three modes are completely independent and can be configured all at once.
-For example, the default settings are to highlight all colors with gutter icons and with colored text, highlight selected colors with underline blocks and highlight colors one hovers over with inline blocks.
+For example, the default settings are to highlight all colors with gutter icons and with colored text, highlight selected colors with blocks to the right of the color and highlight colors one hovers over with inline blocks.

 ## Color picker